 Our London Sleep Clinic is at the forefront of diagnosis and treatment of people with sleep and related psychological or medical disorders.
 At 9 Harley street, our consultant led team utilise state of the art technology to promptly investigate and treat sleep related concerns from insomnia to obstructive sleep apneoa (OSA).

 Due to the wide variety of health concerns that can affect sleep, our team is made up of not just doctors specialised in sleep but also physiologists, psychologists and sleep health visitors.
-Our team members then build a holistic view of your sleep health needs, allowing them to provide a bespoke and fine tuned treatment plan that will work best for you.
+Our team members then build a holistic view of your sleep health needs, allowing them to provide a bespoke and fine-tuned treatment plan that will work best for you.

-Understanding Sleeping Problems
+Understanding Sleep Problems

 How we sleep is a personal experience for everyone.
 Sleep changes as we grow older, as does the amount each individual needs.
 Modern living and work life have made large changes to how we view and treat sleep.